enteleform-releases/SublimeText--SlideNav/README.md

 * Define Snippet Visual Styles
 * Define MediaLink Applications & Their Associated Extensions
-* Presentation FileTypes & Comment Characters ( required for any filetype you want to use SublimeSlides with )
+* Define Presentation FileTypes & Comment Characters ( required for any filetype you want to use SublimeSlides with )

 ## FEEDBACK